On the relation between time-reversed acoustics and Green's function retrieval in space-variant and in time-variant materials: Time-reversed acoustics and Green's function retrieval in homogeneous, time-variant materials

-This expression is the counterpart of equation (\ref{eq1919}), with coordinates ${\bf x}$, ${\bf x}'$, ${\bf x}_A$ and $t$ replaced by $t$, $t'$, $t_A$ and ${\bf x}$, respectively, etc. \cite{Wapenaar2025RS}.
-The right-hand side quantifies the spatial crosscorrelation of specific combinations of Green's functions observed at $t_A$ and $t$, in response to sources at a single time instant $t'$.
+This expression is the counterpart of equation (\ref{eq1919}).
+The right-hand side quantifies the spatial crosscorrelation of specific combinations of Green's functions and their derivatives, observed at all ${\bf x}$ at $t_A$ and $t$, in response to sources at a single time instant $t'$.
 Unlike in equation (\ref{eq22}), the two terms on the right-hand side of equation (\ref{eq58}) cannot be recast into a single term with a single source type, meaning that we require responses to two types of sources at $t'$.
-The left-hand side is the retrieved Green's function between $t_A$ and $t$ minus its acausal version, see the upper frame of Figure \ref{Figure6}.
-Whereas in section \ref{sec4D} this figure was obtained by emitting the response of a time-reversed material into the actual time-variant material (equation(\ref{eq58gghh})), here it is explained as the result of crosscorrelating responses at two time instances in one-and-the-same material (equation (\ref{eq58})).
+The left-hand side is the retrieved Green's function between $t_A$ and $t$ (minus its acausal version), see the right frame of Figure \ref{Figure8}, which is identical to the upper frame of Figure \ref{Figure6} in section \ref{sec4D}.
+Whereas in section \ref{sec4D} this was obtained by emitting the response of a time-reversed material into the actual time-variant material (equation(\ref{eq58gghh}) and Figure \ref{Figure6}), here it is explained as the result of crosscorrelating responses at two time instances in one-and-the-same material (equation (\ref{eq58}) and Figure \ref{Figure8}).
 Both methods were derived from equation (\ref{eqbasis}) and a specific reorganization of the matrix ${\bf W}({\bf x},t',t_A)$.
 This confirms the link between time-reversal acoustics and Green's function retrieval by spatial crosscorrelation in a homogeneous, time-variant material.

 The modification of equation (\ref{eq58}) for Green's function retrieval by spatial crosscorrelation of ambient noise observations at $t_A$ and $t$ is more complicated than in section \ref{sec3D}, because the two terms on the right-hand side of equation (\ref{eq58}) cannot be recast into a single term with a single source type.
-In a companion paper \cite{Aichele2025arXiv} we propose a compromise for the special case of a time-invariant material.
+In a companion paper \cite{Aichele2025arXiv} we discuss a compromise for the special case of a time-invariant material, and discuss its relation with the SPAC (spatial autocorrelation) method \cite{Aki57BERI, Cox73JASA, Asten2006GEO}.
 Extending this approach to time-variant materials leads to artifacts in the retrieved Green's function that increase with increasing complexity of the time-variant material.
 A further discussion of Green's function retrieval by spatial crosscorrelation of ambient noise is beyond the scope of this paper.